Noroff-FEU-Assignments/project-exam-1-kinseeen/README.md

 ### Blog Specific Page

-The content of the blog specific page should be dynamically built using a query string parameter based on whatever link the user clicked.
-The title of the blog specific page should change based on the blog that has been clicked on e.g. “My Blog | An Article I Wrote”.

 If images on the blog post page are clicked, a modal should appear giving the user a bigger view of that image.
 Clicking outside the image should hide the modal.

 ### WordPress